 The circuit duly underwent its final development to allow homologation to FIA Grade 2 standards in order to host the GT cars, but alas it became apparent that the race organisers lacked the necessary finances to put on an event of this scale and it was duly postponed for possible consideration in 2012.
 In the event, the series elected to go instead to Moscow Raceway and by 2013 it had become the FIA GT Series and the Smolensk Ring had faded from view.

-Development plans continue for the circuit directors however; an 87-room hotel is set to be constructed on the site by 2017.
-The project includes a restaurant with 160 seats, a bar, conference room, and a rooftop, terrace with panoramic views of the race track.
+Development plans continue for the circuit directors however; an 87-room hotel is planned for future years, with the project set to include a restaurant with 160 seats, a bar, conference room, and a rooftop, terrace with panoramic views of the race track.